Erica-Fer/Food-Tracker/README.md

 # Full-Plate

 This repository is for the 497 Capstone project, managed by students of the University of Washington.
+This project is being co-developed by <a href="https://github.com/littleevanss">littleevanss</a> and <a href="https://github.com/Erica-Fer">Erica-Fer</a>.

 ## FAQ